 In-depth exploration of extinct and extant liquors and obscure cocktails and their mixology.

-7. Old Waldorf Astoria Bar Book, by A.S Crockett.
+7. Old Waldorf Astoria Bar Book - A.S Crockett

 Journalist and cultural historian Albert Stevens Crockett recorded the classic, old school cocktails of American bartending, with drinks based largely around vermouth and bitters.